silshack/summer2017/_posts/exercises/2017-05-25-treasure-hunt-turtles.md

 ___

 Create a program that

 * Creates a hidden treasure at a random location
-* Asks the user for X and Y coordinates (and handles bad input)
+* Asks the user for X and Y coordinates (and handles bad input) OR...
+  * For an extra challenge, accepts click events
 * Sends a turtle to those coordinates
 * Gives the user feedback on how close they are to the treasure (e.g. changes the turtle's Color, changes the Screen's background color, writes a message to the screen)